MoamenZaher/MoamenZaher.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Moamen is a masters students of software engineering at HCI Lab, Helwan University.
+His research interests include Human Computer Interaction, Machine Learning, and Computer Vision.
+He published few publications in both journals and conferences.
+Moreover, He co-supervised numerous of graduation projects which led to several conference publications.
+Beside +4 years of academic experience, Moamen has +3 years of industry expierence working as a software engineer.